IbrahimSobh/llms/README.md

 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 [GPT2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) (a successor to GPT) is a pre-trained model on English language using a causal language modeling (CLM) objective, trained simply to predict the next word in 40GB of Internet text.
 It was first released on this [page](https://openai.com/research/better-language-models).
 GPT2 displays a broad set of capabilities, including the ability to generate conditional synthetic text samples.
 On language tasks like question answering, reading comprehension, summarization, and translation, GPT2 _begins_ to learn these tasks from the raw text, using no task-specific training data.
+DistilGPT2 is a distilled version of GPT2, it is intended to be used for similar use cases with the increased functionality of being smaller and easier to run than the base model.

-Here we load a pre-trained **GPT2** model, ask the model to continue our input text (prompt), and finally, extract embedded features from the model.
+Here we load a pre-trained **GPT2** model, ask the GPT2 model to continue our input text (prompt), and finally, extract embedded features from the DistilGPT2 model.

 ```
 from transformers import pipeline